Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-centos-using-wireguard.md

 ## Conclusion

-I hope you enjoyed this small tutorial about WireGuard on CentOS 8.
+I hope you enjoyed this small tutorial about WireGuard on CentOS.

 Feel free to comment below :D